hendrywijaya98/Song_Features_Clustering/README.md

 # Song_Features_Clustering
-Song Feature Clustering Model using Korean Pop Song Dataset, to define the cluster based on features with data collected from Spotify API.
+Song Feature Clustering Model using **Korean Pop Song Dataset** from **Spotify**, to define the cluster based on features with data collected from Spotify API.

 With Model Deployment into Web App as a Platform